Ross Bramble has a look at the various problems plaguing West Ham as the club are seemingly struggling with their identity.

 The question on most people’s lips now is whether Bilic will be able to stem the tide of despondency and frustration emanating from the stands at the Olympic Stadium.
 Already there are stories that the board are preparing to sack Slaven and replace him with a man rumoured to be unhappy at his current club, Rafa Benitez.
 But the questions seem a little misguided; rather than asking whether Bilic will be the West Ham boss much longer, we should really be asking whose fault the current state of West Ham is in the first place.

 At present, the West Ham board are embroiled with a media war with Sporting Lisbon over the “maybe it happened, maybe it didn’t” William Carvalho transfer.
 West Ham claim to have submitted a bid for the midfielder, which has been vehemently debunked as nonsense by the higher-ups at Sporting.
 The sorry saga naturally couldn’t end their, however – West Ham have offered proof of their correspondence, Sporting communication director Nuno Saraiva has called the two David’s “liars” and “parasites”, and the Sporting chairman Bruno de Carvalho has even called the Hammers owners “the dildo brothers”.
-Can we even say “dildo” on this website?
-Well, I’m just quoting the news, so maybe we can.
-Either way, this is ridiculous from top to bottom, and is only further embarrassing and frustrating Hammers fans who are more worried about the state of the on-field action.
+No, not the silicone dildo that you may be thinking of.
+They were referring to an actual dildo.
+The ones that you can use for your sexual pleasure.
+In fact, are we even allowed to say the word “dildo” on this website?
+Too late!
+I’m just quoting the news after all, so maybe we can.
+Oh well; dildos, bullet vibrators etc, they’re just names for objects so it’s not like a curse word!
+Either way, this whole thing is ridiculous from top to bottom, and is only further embarrassing and frustrating Hammers fans who are more worried about the state of the on-field action.